Key takeaways

 1. SALTO KS XS4

-Since 2001, SALTO has been dedicated to developing access control systems designed with efficiency and user experience in mind.
+Since 2001, SALTO has been dedicated to developing access control systems that are efficient and user-friendly.

 SALTO KS is one of the company’s robust and flexible access control solutions for multifamily and commercial properties.
-Through the web or a mobile app, building managers can assign roles and manage permissions for tenants, service providers, property staff, and any other users.
+Building managers can assign roles and manage permissions for tenants, service providers, property staff, and any other users through the web or a mobile app.
 You can even track door activities with a 24/7 feed and send mobile keys to guests.

 As for the actual hardware, SALTO’s XS4 smart lock is a simple yet secure solution.
 Because it doesn’t require hard wiring, the XS4 can be installed quickly on almost any type of door — including doors with narrow frames.
 In the U.S., the XS4 smart lock comes in three models: the original, a keypad model, and the XS4 mini for cylindrical latches.

-The best part: SALTO KS integrates with ButterflyMX to create the most seamless property access experience possible.
+The best part is that SALTO KS integrates with ButterflyMX to create the most seamless property access experience possible.

 Read the full SALTO KS smart lock review »